diaspora/north-star/_docs/development_setup.md

 ## Setup

-1. Make sure Ruby 2.4 or newer is installed on your system
+1. Make sure Ruby 2.4 or newer is installed on your system.
+Also, install `cmake`, `pkg-config`, and `nodejs`.
 2. Clone the repository
 3. `cp data/config.yml.example data/config.yml`
 4. `cd _server`